 Set Yourself a Realistic Budget

-First, you need to know how much you want to spend in total.
-And then, decide how much you’re willing to pay for each item on your list.
+The first thing to know is how much you want to spend on clothing in total.
+And then, decide how much you’re willing to pay for each item on your wishlist.
 When you’ve done your research, as suggested above, this should be a manageable task.

 To reflect these thoughts, you may want to split your wardrobe wishlist into three sections: